bhargavcp/PersonalYouTube/README.md

 If you do not want to read the following OR get stuck at any of the steps visit: https://developers.google.com/youtube/v3/getting-started and follow along.

-HOWEVER, if you trust me then:
+HOWEVER, if you trust me:
 - Visit: https://console.developers.google.com/apis/dashboard.
 - Accept the terms.
 - The page will initially be loaded with commonly used APIs like Gmail, Google Drive.